 Content Note: TV-14 – Moderate language, sensuality, and violence (with some intense scenes).

 #20 Byron (2003 TV Movie)

-Why You Should Watch: This gothic tale about the life and romantic adventures of poet Lord Byron (the man who inspired Byronic Heroes) has a stellar cast, including Jonny Lee Miller and Vanessa Redgrave.
+Why You Should Watch: This gothic tale about the life and romantic adventures of poet Lord Byron (the man who inspired Byronic Heroes) has a wonderful cast, including Jonny Lee Miller and Vanessa Redgrave.

-Content Note: TV-MA for some sexuality.
+Content Note: TV-MA for some explicit sensuality.

 #21 Byzantium (2012)